JaneliaSciComp/exllsm-circuit-reconstruction/docs/ImageProcessing.md

 ## Pixel intensity thresholding

-Applies a thresholding operation to a TIFF series.
+Applies an intensity thresholding operation to a TIFF series.

 Usage: